-TAC is a European research project that aims to equip teachers with specifically developed interventions to successfully support and teach children with AD(H)D in primary and secondary schools.
+TAC was a European research project that aimed at providing teachers with specifically developed interventions to successfully support and teach children with AD(H)D in primary and secondary schools.

 Among the mental disorders of childhood and adolescence, Attention Deficit (Hyperactivity) Disorder (ADHD or ADD) occupies a prominent position due to its relative frequency – with a prevalence of 3 – 5 % worldwide.